 Every time we visit Charleston we actually end up staying in Mt.
-Pleasant at Airbnbs.
+Pleasant at Airbnbs or boutique inns.
 They’re less expensive than staying downtown Charleston and I love that you can get to both the beach and downtown in just a few minutes (although driving that bridge terrifies me every time!)

 Our first stop in Charleston was Hampton Park to enjoy the blooming trees and shoot a couple outfits so I knew grabbing something close by for lunch would be key.

 I had heard about The Park Cafe from a few other Charleston bloggers and the recommendation did not disappoint.
 The cafe is a charming, plant-filled space with a delicious lunch/coffee menu.
 We scarfed down burgers and rough cut fries before heading back out to explore the rest of the neighborhood.

 Our second shoot of the day was around a darling little coffee shop called The Daily.
 Since we got caught in a rainstorm during the shoot we sprinted to the shop, looking forward to a warm beverage.

 I’m a bit of a chai latte aficionado so when the barista said their chai was made in house I couldn’t refuse.
 It wasn’t the best chai I’ve ever had, but it ranked pretty high at the top of the list!

 Can you tell we’re all about the food/coffee/snacks when we travel?
 If I’m walking a lot I need sustenance!

 I’ve heard things about Sugar Bakeshop for years – mainly because it’s so cute – but in addition to a few photos we grabbed a dark chocolate chip brownie from inside.

 It was hands down the best brownie I’ve ever had.
 I’m not a chocolate or sweets girl (give me potato chips before a cookie) but I throughly enjoyed eating that monster sweet!